 - Forest fruits: To garnish the tart, use any berries or forest fruits of your choice.
 I love using cherries and blackberries.

-- Use a tart tin with a removable base: I’ve learned this the hard way, and believe me, the last thing you want is to be stood there trying to figure out how to get your perfectly decorated tart out of a tart shell with no removable base.
+- Use a tart tin with a removable base: I've learned this the hard way, and believe me, the last thing you want is to be standing there trying to figure out how to get your perfectly decorated tart out of a tart shell with no removable base.

-- Pierce the dough: When the tart if baking in the oven, air can build up between the crust and the tart shell, causing the crust to rise and bake unevenly.
+- Pierce the dough: When the tart is baking in the oven, air can build up between the crust and the tart shell, causing the crust to rise and bake unevenly.
 To avoid this, take a fork and pierce several holes into the base and sides of the crust, this will ensure an evenly baked base.

-The jelly centre
+The jelly center

-- Reduce the ingredients: Cooking down the cherries and raspberries with the maple syrup will reduce the liquid content of the jelly and intensify the flavour and sweetness.
+- Reduce the ingredients: Cooking down the cherries and raspberries with the maple syrup will reduce the liquid content of the jelly and intensify the flavor and sweetness.
 A good indication as to when the mixture is ready is to note when it has reduced in volume by about half.

-- Add the setting agent: In this recipe we’re using agar-agar, which first needs to be activated in order for it to jellify and set the jam.
+- Add the setting agent: In this recipe, we're using agar-agar, which first needs to be activated in order for it to jellify and set the jam.
 To do this, it needs to be thoroughly mixed in a liquid and then heated.
 The heating process will activate the agar-agar, enabling it to set the jelly once cooled.